ev3dev/ev3dev/docs/index.rst

 Versions
 ========

-**ev3dev-stretch** is the current development version.
+**ev3dev-buster** is the current development version.
 It is currently in beta, meaning that it is very usable, but we will continue to add new features and there may occasionally be breaking changes.
 It is the recommended version for new users.

-**ev3dev-jessie** is the current stable version.
+**ev3dev-stretch** is the current stable version.
 It only receives important bug fixes and security updates.

+**ev3dev-jessie** is no longer supported.

 Where to Start